 - communicate with patients' other doctors to make sure treatment needs are met

-How does breast cancer get misdiagnosed?
 It often starts with a radiologist misreading a mammogram.
 A mammogram is the first line of defense in screening for breast cancer.
-Incredibly, a mammogram has a false-negative - that is, the failure to detect a malignant cancer - rate of at least 10%.
+Incredibly, even today, a mammogram has a false-negative - that is, the failure to detect a malignant cancer - rate of at least 10%.
 Why is this?
 The mammogram-reading skills of general radiologists vary enormously, according to a study.
 In the study, 75% of radiologists detected, on average, 70% of the breast cancers that were visible on 100 mammograms.
-Most doctors are doing their job very well.

 But it is not just radiologists that make errors in these cases.
 Delay in or failure to diagnose is the second most frequent malpractice claim against obstetrician/gynecologists.
 The most common claims are the failure to: